-E20 pollutants within the tunnel s specified in Table 7, using the met on the first day of operation of the btaining results from analysis) the shods approved by the Secretary.
-CSSI and continue throughout the Applicable Applicable Not Applicable Not Applicable Pollutant/parameter Units of measure СО ppm NO 2 ppm Visibility m -1 E21 accurate calculation, per the verified in accordance with a the Secretary prior to the op e requirements of Conditions E3, E a methodology developed in const ultation with the EPA and approved by m, monitoring stations must be installed Applicable Applicable Not Applicable Not Applicable E22 for compliance with the requ compliance auditing is to be appointment has been appro irements set out in Conditions E3 undertaken by an independent pe dited prior to commencing monitoring, , E4, E5 and E20.
+E20 pollutants within the tunnel specified in Table 7, using the me e on the first day of operation of the obtaining results from analysis) the thods approved by the Secretary. e CSSI and continue throughout the Applicable Applicable Not Applicable Not Applicable Pollutant/parameter Units of measure СО ppm NO 2 ppm Visibility m-1 E21 accurate calculation, per the verified in accordance with a the Secretary prior to the op e requirements of Conditions E3, I a methodology developed in cons ultation with the EPA and approved by m, monitoring stations must be installed Applicable Applicable Not Applicable Not Applicable E22 for compliance with the requ compliance auditing is to be appointment has been appr uirements set out in Conditions E3 e undertaken by an independent p dited prior to commencing monitoring, 5, E4, E5 and E20.
 Verification and erson(s) or organisation(s) whose endent person(s) must be a Chartered of Systems engineer).
-Applicable Applicable Not Applicable Not Applicable E23 Air quality monitoring data is website reporting requireme to real time as possible, under the Applicable Applicable Not Applicable Not Applicable E24 parameters specified in Tab frequency specified in the ta minimum: a) two ground level detecting any impa b) two ground level re ct on air quality from the outlet; inits of measure, and sampling Applicable Applicable Not Applicable Not Applicable
+Applicable Applicable Not Applicable Not Applicable E23 Air quality monitoring data is website reporting requirement to real time as possible, under the Applicable Applicable Not Applicable Not Applicable E24 parameters specified in Tab frequency specified in the ta minimum: or (by sampling and obtaining results of the sampling method, the sample.
+Monitoring must be undertaked. units of measure, and sampling Applicable Applicable Not Applicable Not Applicable